 The Indonesia Family Life Survey (IFLS)

 The Indonesian Family Life Survey (IFLS) is an on-going longitudinal survey in Indonesia.
 The sample is representative of about 83% of the Indonesian population and contains over 30,000 individuals living in 13 of the 27 provinces in the country.
-The map above identifies the 13 IFLS provinces in the IFLS.
+The map below identifies the 13 IFLS provinces in the IFLS.